This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Urine that smells bad

-- Pain or burning when urinating
+- Pain or a burning feeling when urinating

-- Urinating very little or not at all
+- Your child urinates very little or not at all.

-- Antibiotics treat the bacterial infection.
+- Antibiotics help treat a bacterial infection.

 - Acetaminophen decreases pain and fever.
 It is available without a doctor's order.
 Ask how much to give your child and how often to give it.
 Follow directions.
+Read the labels of all other medicines your child uses to see if they also contain acetaminophen, or ask your child's doctor or pharmacist.
 Acetaminophen can cause liver damage if not taken correctly.

 - NSAIDs , such as ibuprofen, help decrease swelling, pain, and fever.
 This medicine is available with or without a doctor's order.
 NSAIDs can cause stomach bleeding or kidney problems in certain people.
-If your child takes blood thinner medicine, always ask if NSAIDs are safe for him.
+If your child takes blood thinner medicine, always ask if NSAIDs are safe for him or her.
 Always read the medicine label and follow directions.
 Do not give these medicines to children under 6 months of age without direction from your child's healthcare provider.

 Prevent a UTI:

-Follow up with your child's healthcare provider as directed:
+Follow up with your child's doctor as directed: